chouteauworks/QuoteGenerator/README.md

 Make Sure the Generator Is Working

 Generator should do the following:
-Each click should show new quote.
+Each click should show new quote

 Check to make sure Generator  works properly

 $ Click mouse multiple times to make sure it works
-$ Check browser can go to website
+$ Check that your browser can go to the local site

-Thank you for check out my ✨Quote Generator✨
+Thank you for checking out my ✨Quote Generator✨